Hi, first of all, Happy Diwali and may god keep you and your family healthy and wealthy.

 Annakut, Balipratipada (Padwa), Govardhan Puja (Day 4)

-The main day of Diwali is over, don’t get upset, remember we mentioned its 5-day long festival.
+The main day of Diwali is over, don’t get upset, remember we mentioned its a 5-day long festival.
 So keep up with your festive mood.
 The 4th day of the long Diwali festival, the day after Diwali is the first day of the bright fortnight of the lunisolar calendar.
 It is known by several names – as Annakut (heap of grain), Padwa, Govardhan puja, Bali Pratipada, Bali Padyami, Kartik Shukla Pratipada and other names.

 According to one tradition, the day is associated with the story of Bali’s defeat at the hands of Vishnu.
 In another interpretation, it is thought to reference the legend of Parvati and her husband Shiva playing a game of dyuta (dice) on a board of twelve squares and thirty pieces, Parvati wins.